In this classroom the children are literally writing on the walls!

 As the children write, they are constantly talking and pretending.
 They erase their own and sometimes each other’s work.
 I was surprised how cooperative the children were with each other in their play.
 No getting mad, no complaining, just draw – erase – then move on down the wall and do it again!

-I am linking to The Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I am linking to The Play Academy!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!